According to the Library of Congress (2022):

 The day of September 15 is significant because it is the anniversary of independence for Latin American countries Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 In addition, Mexico and Chile celebrate their independence days on September 16 and September18, respectively.
 Also, Columbus Day or Día de la Raza, which is October 12, falls within this 30 day period."

-As Kean University observes Hispanic Heritage Month 2021, we hope that the resources highlighted on this guide will foster your celebration of the achievements, heritage, and history of Hispanic and Latinx people and cultures.
+As Kean University observes Latinx Heritage Month 2022, we hope that the resources highlighted on this guide will foster your celebration of the achievements, heritage, and history of Hispanic and Latinx people and cultures.

 "From September 15th through October 15th, join in the nationwide celebration of Hispanic Heritage Month.
 This video provides just a sample of the people and places of the Department of the Interior that showcase the diversity of the Hispanic and Latinx experience."